kingmanioof/hugo-ananke-forestry/content/post/new-highway-sign.md

 title = "New Highway Sign"

 +++
 Our lodge's new 30" sign has been installed near the DPS Office on Route 66.
-Much improvement over our previous 18" sign!
+Big improvement over our previous 18" sign!